 Against this backdrop, we believe that our role as a credible power and water producer is even more critical to not only support the aspirations of the government, but to also accelerate our efforts towards improving our energy-mix and energy efficiencies, while closely reviewing at our operations in all our key markets to effectively manage our ESG impacts.
 Towards this end, our commitment will go beyond embracing sustainable business practices.
 We will work with our stakeholders including authorities, investors, partners, service providers, employees and communities to adequately meet the present needs of power and water.
 We will also take greater responsibility to ensure that our current actions will positively contribute towards improving access to affordable, reliable, sustainable and modern energy for the future generations.

 Moving forward, we will continuously identify and capitalise on common synergies, strengths and resources to integrate sustainability into our day-to-day business operations and behaviour.
 Our end objective is to improve our operational efficiencies and deliver long-term growth and value for all our stakeholders.

 Our second Sustainability Statement (“the Statement”) documents various policies, programmes and commitments in relation to our ESG impacts.
 The Statement also outlines our approach to improving and growing our business operations in a responsible and sustainable manner, with unwavering commitment to our stakeholders and other interested parties.

 Chief Executive Officer

-For the full Sustainability Statement as published in the Malakoff Annual Report 2017, kindly follow the link below:
+For the full Sustainability Statement as published in the Malakoff Annual Report 2017, kindly follow the button below: